marfurt/measurements/ReadMe.md

 `Measurement` objects are initialized with a `Unit` object and double value.
 They are immutable and cannot be changed after being created.

-> The library provides specific subclasses for measurements that correspond to the provided units (see the list below).
+> The library provides specific subclasses (so called Quantities) for measurements that correspond to the provided units (see the list below).

 ## Provided Units & Quantities